StaticGenie/StaticGenie/data/standardpage/docs/advanced/creating-a-theme.md

 Everything relating to a theme belongs within the `/theme` directory.
 It's completely seperate from the data of the website.

+## Root Assets

+The folder `/theme/root` which will copy everything to the `/www` directory.
+This allows you to keep root level assets (accessble via the url `/`) such as google analytics verification files, CNAME (github pages), `/robots.txt` and other such root level assets within it.
+You can also create more directories here and they too will (including their contents) be directly coppied.

-## Assets
+## Assets (Images, CSS, JS...)

-Place any supporting assets within `/theme/assets` such as .css, .jpg, and .js files.
-These will be copied straight over to the final website accessible via `/www/assets/*`
+Place any supporting assets within `/theme/root/assets` such as .css, .jpg, and .js files.
+These will be copied straight over to the final website accessible via `/assets` via the website URL or located within `/www/assets/*` on teh file system.

 ## Layouts